sarahogden2017/Covid-vCues/README.md

 ## Sources

-The dataset is primarily based on the **CoAID: COVID-19 Healthcare Misinformation Dataset**, developed by Limeng Cui and Dongwon Lee in 2020.
-The CoAID dataset provides a valuable resource for studying misinformation related to COVID-19, containing a wide range of information from various sources.
+The dataset based on the **CoAID: COVID-19 Healthcare Misinformation Dataset**.

 **Citation:**
 @misc{cui2020coaid,